-In our country, court marriages are registered under the Special marriage act 1954, which is common across India.
-Court marriages are performed without discrimination based on caste, religion, sex, etc. Court marriages can also take place between individuals having inter-caste or inter-religion marriages.
+Court Marriage Process India: In our country, court marriages are registered under the Special marriage act 1954, which is common across India.
+Court marriage in one day are performed without discrimination based on caste, religion, sex, etc. Court marriage in one day can also take place between individuals having inter-caste or inter-religion marriages.
 In the eyes of the law court, marriage, in simple terms, mean solemnising marriage between two parties.
 The interested parties can directly approach the registrar’s office to obtain a marriage certificate.

-The following court marriage conditions are provided under Section 4 of the SMA (Special Marriage Act 1954):
+The following court marriage in one day conditions are provided under Section 4 of the SMA (Special Marriage Act 1954):

 - The parties to the contract must be able to meet the necessary steps as provided in the SMA Act.
 They must read through the conditions before signing the Civil Marriage Contract.